Federal Office for Gender Equality

-The Federal Office for Gender Equality (FOGE) (Eidgenössische Büro für die Gleichstellung von Frau und Mann, EBG, Bureau fédéral de l’égalité entre femmes et hommes, BFEG, Ufficio federale per l'uguaglianza fra donna e uomo, UFU) is a Swiss federal authority promoting of the equality between men and women in all areas of life, including law, professional life, family, education, politics and society.
+The Federal Office for Gender Equality (FOGE) (Eidgenössische Büro für die Gleichstellung von Frau und Mann, EBG, Bureau fédéral de l’égalité entre femmes et hommes, BFEG, Ufficio federale per l'uguaglianza fra donna e uomo, UFU) is a Swiss federal authority promoting equality between men and women in all areas of life, including law, professional life, family, education, politics, and society.
 The FOGE also works to prevent violence against women and domestic violence.

 It is subordinated to the Federal Department of Home Affairs and governed by the Gender Equality Act (GEA).

-While its mandate is limited to the federal level, Offices for Gender Equality also exist in cantons and sometimes municipalities in some large cities.
-In addition, all kinds of organizations in Switzerland (trade unions, employers' organizations, the companies themselves, training institutions, etc.) employ equality specialists (equality officers, gender specialists).
+While its mandate is limited to the federal level, Offices for Gender Equality also exist in cantons and municipalities in some large cities.
+In addition, many organizations in Switzerland (trade unions, employers’ organizations, businesses, training institutions, etc.) employ equality specialists (equality officers, gender specialists, etc.).

 History

 The Canton of Jura was the first to create an equality office, named the Department of Women's Studies (Bureau de la condition féminine), in 1979.
 Its first head, Marie-Josèphe Lachat, remained in office until 1995.

 The Canton of Geneva created an Office of Equality in November 1987, with the mission of promoting equality in the different parts of society and monitoring that new legislation conforms to the principles of equality.
 The responsibility was entrusted to the jurist Marianne Frischknecht.
 The Federal Council took a similar decision in February 1988 and attached this institution to the Federal Office of Culture.
 It was also headed by a lawyer, Claudia Kaufmann.

 In September 1989, the Grand Council of the canton of Vaud accepted motions from Marie-Louise Jost, a Green deputy, and Janou Corderey, a liberal deputy, requesting the creation of such an office.
 The State Council accepted the principle in January 1990 and the Grand Council officially voted to create it in February.
 The sociologist Françoise Pasche was the first person in charge.

 At the same time, the canton of Neuchâtel followed the same process, with the Grand Council accepting the principle in October 1989 and the opening of the Office of Equality and Family in October 1990, under the responsibility of Catherine Laubscher.
 In 1992, it was the canton of Valais' turn to decide to set up an office for equality.